MislavJaksic/Knowledge-Repository/ProgrammingLanguages/LanguageTemplate/README.txt

 -ObjectOriented: describes what are classes, objects, methods, attributes, inheritance(is a), composition (has a), how objects communicate

--Setup: simple program designed to check whether the programming environment has been setup correctly
+-Setup: introduces the language, says what to install and how to run a program designed to check whether the programming environment has been setup correctly

 -Testing: teaches the concept of automated unit testing, shows tools that make tests independent